 - Bavaria in southern Germany, has a similar landscape at much reasonable cost.

-- How can resist a 4 days road trip through Scottish Highlands?
+- Who can resist a 4 days road trip through Scottish Highlands?

 - For more hiking and waterfall adventures, you can consider this itinerary for winter / spring road trip in Iceland.